Financial Concepts And Your Small Business

 Small Business Owners Should Have a Basic Understanding of Financial Concepts – Here’s Why

-Well, if you’re an Entrepreneur, Business Owner, or thinking about starting your own business, the language, meaning and grasp of these and other financial concepts is essential (and I would say, critical) to 1. the understanding of how your LLC, Partnership, S-Corp. (etc.) generates income and cash; 2. driving decisions that you will make as your enterprise evolves and; 3. the impact on your credibility to speak confidently and competently to Investors and Creditors that you may seek for capital infusions as your business grows.
+If you’re an Entrepreneur, Business Owner, or thinking about starting your own business, the language, meaning and grasp of these and other financial concepts is essential (and I would say, critical) to 1. the understanding of how your LLC, Partnership, S-Corp. (etc.) generates income and cash; 2. driving decisions that you will make as your enterprise evolves and; 3. the impact on your credibility to speak confidently and competently to Investors and Creditors that you may seek for capital infusions as your business grows.

 If you’re a manufacturer or a service provider can you speak confidently about your Operating Margins or Gross Profit, if asked?
 Even more fundamental to this, how do you know if your company makes enough Gross Profit to cover your Fixed (or Recurring Monthly) Expenses?
 If you’re looking at a revolving line of credit to cover your Working Capital requirements, do you understand those covenants that Creditors will often place as a condition for this type of loan?